256dpi/fire/README.md

 ### Callbacks

-Fire allows the definition of two callbacks.
+Fire allows the definition of two callbacks that are called while processing the requests:

 ```go
 posts := &fire.Resource{